Berezinskii-Kosterlitz-Thouless transition transport in spin-triplet superconductor: Conclusion

-We expect our results to be applicable to many of superconductors where U(1)$\times$U(1) order parameters arise from various mechanisms~\cite{Babaev2004, Agterberg2008, Berg2009, Agterberg2009, Radzihovsky2009, YXWang2016} All these superconductors can be regarded as having a two component condensates, and our hqv transport results of Eqs.~\eqref{EQ:hqv1} and \eqref{EQ:hqv2} should hold if in-plane anisotropy is very weak or arising from the hexagonal crystal field \cite{Jose1977} and any imbalance between the two components has a finite relaxation time.
+We expect our results to be applicable to many of superconductors where U(1)$\times$U(1) order parameters arise from various mechanisms~\cite{Babaev2004, Agterberg2008, Berg2009, Agterberg2009, Radzihovsky2009, YXWang2016} All these superconductors can be regarded as having a two component condensates, and our hqv transport results of Eqs.~\eqref{EQ:hqv1} and \eqref{EQ:hqv2} should hold if in-plane anisotropy is very weak or arising from the hexagonal crystal field \cite{Jose1977} (a frequent feature in van der Waals materials) and any imbalance between the two components has a finite relaxation time.